bastien34/mastering_cookiecutter_OOo_extension/README.md

 # What's you gonna have?

 The macro run a script against [cookiecutter_ooo_extension](https://github.com/bastien34/cookiecutter_ooo_extension).
-It will generate for you all the boilerplate of the extension you want to use.
+It will generate for you all the boilerplate of the extension you want to work on.
 Here is the layout of the project:

 ```